fanart-tv/fanartwiki/docs/ImageTypes/Movies/hdmovielogo.md

 * Centered aligned both vertically and horizontally.
 * 10px gutter.
 This means the actual image is a maximum of 780px by 290px and any dropshadow/outerglow can go into the gutter, but the image may not.
 * Always fill as much width/height as possible.
+* No cropping of logos, shadows, or glows.
 * Logos need to be visible on all kinds of backgrounds.
 * Try to go with the lighter color version of a logo since 90% of skins are dark.
 * Logo color should be authentic to the original logo.
 If the original logo has a dark color, a white version is allowed.